Just Another Girl on the I.R.T.: Critical reception

 Positive reviews praised Ariyan Johnson's performance as Chantel, with Hal Hinson of The Washington Post stating she "seizes the camera's attention like no other performer since John Travolta strutted into Saturday Night Fever."
 Though some critics described the film as "awkwardly staged" and said the second half loses its footing, many agreed the film was groundbreaking for featuring the perspective of a teenage girl, in comparison to other Black coming-of-age films like Boyz n the Hood, Juice, and Straight Out of Brooklyn.

-Peter Travers of Rolling Stone said, "Harris offers an adrenalin rush of energy and talent.
+Peter Travers of Rolling Stone wrote "Harris offers an adrenalin rush of energy and talent.
 Her artfully stylized, explosively funny film also manages to be deeply moving without jerking easy tears", and that Harris represents "a bracing new voice; she keeps her big little movie brimming with the pleasures of the unexpected."
 Marjorie Baumgarten of The Austin Chronicle wrote Just Another Girl on the I.R.T. is "a faithful portrait of teenage emotional life" and "ultimately offers a welcome glimpse of one of the individuals behind the sea of faces racing by in the subway cars -- the kind of face and individual that Hollywood customarily has never given a second look."

 Legacy

 Since its release, Just Another Girl on the I.R.T. has been praised as a pioneering film about Black Americans, in particular a film directed by a Black woman, and is regularly screened at film festivals.
 Jim McKay's 2000 film Our Song, a coming-of-age film starring Kerry Washington, was inspired by I.R.T.
 Writer Tyler Young has argued the film "open[ed] the door" for films such as Crooklyn, Akeelah and the Bee, and The Hate U Give.
 In 2020, a retrospective article in The New Yorker stated the film captures the complex social pressures facing a Black teenage girl and argued filmmakers have "dared not do another film like it."

 Leslie Harris has spoken of the difficulty of producing any further feature-length films despite positive reviews of her directorial debut.
 Her career has drawn comparisons to other Black women directors such as Julie Dash, who similarly premiered a film at Sundance but struggled to green-light future projects.
 According to Harris, despite the success of Black directors such as Spike Lee and John Singleton, the film industry has been hostile to Black women, and she could not arrange funding for any other projects.

-On the 30th anniversary of the film’s premiere at Sundance, Just Another Girl on the I.R.T. was given a digital restoration in 4K and was shown on the 2022 Sundance Film Festival’s digital platform.
+On the 30th anniversary of the film's premiere at Sundance, Just Another Girl on the I.R.T. was given a digital restoration in 4K and was shown on the 2022 Sundance Film Festival's digital platform.

 Home media

-Just Another Girl on the I.R.T. was released on VHS in October 1993, and on DVD on May 21, 2002.
+Just Another Girl on the I.R.T. was released on VHS in October 1993 and on DVD on May 21, 2002.
 In September 2021, it was featured as part of the "New York Stories" streaming lineup with 62 other films on The Criterion Channel.